haade-administrator/haade.fr/_posts/en/2024-10-14-box-homey-pro-the-multi-protocol-box-that-is-the-talk-about.md

 ## Local network settings for the Box {{ page.ref }}

-**By default, the Homey box only works on the cloud** except for data security, this box will not work in the absence of an internet network.
-For local installation, it is possible but you will need to activate port forwarding on your router and on the Homey Pro application.
+**By default, the Homey box works in parallel with the cloud** except for data security, this box will not work **completely in the absence of an internet network**.

+**Let me explain: locally you will have access to the functions but you will need the cloud application to extend the settings.**

+For a **purely local installation** it is possible but you will have to activate port forwarding on your router and on the Homey Pro application.

 > Don't forget to dedicate a **static IP** to your box